 For many years, the Lexington office of Wyatt has participated in KET's (Kentucky Educational Television) annual Telefund, the March-on-air pledge drive.
 Every day, KET reaches into the homes and classrooms of more than four million people in seven states.
 Recognized nationally as an industry leader, KET is the largest public broadcasting network in the country, second largest in the world, and the only statewide media resource in Kentucky.

 During Telefund, Wyatt attorneys and staff donate an evening of their time to answer calls and take pledges from donors.
 There is also friendly competition to see who can obtain the largest amount of pledges by making calls to friends, family and co-workers that are watching from home.
 Wyatt’s volunteer involvement at KET is anchored by Craig Robertson, a partner in our Lexington office.

 Giving of Our Time

-In Memphis, Mark Vorder-Bruegge, a Partner and Chair of the Firm's Intellectual Property Service Team, recently received the 2nd Annual Volunteer of the Year Award from the Tennessee Lawyers Assistance Program (TLAP).
+In Memphis, Mark Vorder-Bruegge, Partner in Charge of Firm Technology, recently received the Volunteer of the Year Award from the Tennessee Lawyers Assistance Program (TLAP).
 The Tennessee Supreme Court established TLAP as an approved impaired lawyers program to educate the legal profession concerning alcoholism, chemical dependency, stress, depression and other emotional health issues, and to assist and support all bar associations and lawyer assistance programs in developing and maintaining methods of providing effective solutions for recovery.